jonjaques/PullPage/README.md

   showTransition  : 0,                      // Milliseconds for pullPage fadeIn transition
   hideTransition  : 500,                    // Milliseconds for pullPage fadeOut transition
-  showHideLink    : true,                   // Append a link to manually close  pullPage. hideLinkText    : 'Hide me!',             // Text to display inside the hide link hideLinkClass   : 'pullPage-hide-link',   // Class for hide link containerClass  : 'pullPage-container',   // Class for pullPage container. hiddenClass     : 'pullPage-hidden',      // This class is should be applied to the container
+  showHideLink    : true,                   // Append a link to manually close  pullPage. hideLinkText    : 'Hide',                 // Text to display inside the hide link hideLinkClass   : 'pullPage-hide-link',   // Class for hide link containerClass  : 'pullPage-container',   // Class for pullPage container. hiddenClass     : 'pullPage-hidden',      // This class should be applied to the container
                                             // for the rest of your site.
-Cannot be applied to the body. hiddenClassEl   : false                   // Specify a $ selector for the element to apply
+Cannot be applied to the body. hiddenClassEl   : $('#siteContainer'),    // Specify a $ selector for the element to apply
                                             // the hiddenClass to.
+Pass false to not set a class. pageLoaded      : function(){},           // Called immediately after the pullPage is loaded. pageOnExit      : function(){}            // Called right before the page is transitioned out.
 });
 ```